shubham691438/data-model-generator/ATS_DATA_MODEL_GENERATION_PROMPT.md

 ## 🎯 Purpose
 This document provides a systematic prompt rule for generating ATS (Applicant Tracking System) data model integrations.
 Follow this structured approach to create robust, standardized integrations.

+## 📋 File Generation Rules

+### Solution Document vs Integration Files
+- **Solution Documents (.md)**: Generated when BRD is provided and only documentation is requested
+- **Integration Files (.json)**: Generated when ATS integration development is explicitly requested
+- **Both**: Generated when both solution document and ATS integration are requested
+- **BRD Requirement**: A BRD must be present in the BRD-provided/ directory to trigger any generation

 ## 📋 Step-by-Step Process

 ### Step 1: Reference Integration Analysis